-Suffering from a serious childhood illness, an 8-year-old Josh regularly missed school and other childhood activities for treatments.
-During this 3-year period, respite and entertainment were often found in cooking shows and recipe books, sparking the first flames of a culinary interest.
-An ensuing desire to cook and prepare dishes for his family became synonymous with fun and entertainment.
-His intuitive understanding of produce, even at that childhood stage, was already apparent.
+Living with childhood cancer, an 8-year-old house-bound Josh would find respite in TV cooking shows and recipe books, sparking the first flames of culinary interest.
+An ensuing desire to cook and prepare dishes for his family became synonymous with fun and play.